 Similarly, this text avoids excessive use of all-caps and exclamatory punctuation commonly seen in fundraising texts, which can strike the wrong tone if used too often.
 They also included clear opt-out language, which is a key factor in improving the delivery rate of your message and makes recipients feel that they are in control if they do not wish to be contacted.

-The Ronchetti campaign followed an extremely important best practice with their message by including an MMS attachment.
+The Ronchetti campaign followed an extremely important best practice with their message by making sure to send text messages with MMS attachment.
 Adding a picture, GIF, or video attachment has been shown to increase engagement and response rates by 50%.
 There are several reasons why this works well:

 You can provide vital context and imagery to the message that strengthens its ability to resonate with voters